 The most obvious use for a baby blanket is as a blanket.
 But, most people don’t think about using a receiving blanket for anyone other than a baby.
 Yet, they can keep any one warm while traveling.

 Use it for child riding in a car seat.
 Cover your legs during a cool flight.
 You can also use it as a shawl to cover your arms when chilly.

 2. A Pillow

-Because of their small size, receiving blankets make great travel pillows.
-Just scrunch it up and put under your head for a quick snooze.
-This is also super helpful when you have a child trying to sleep in a car seat or on stadium bleachers.
+Because of their small size, baby blankets make great travel pillows.
+Just scrunch one up and put under your head for a quick snooze.
+This is also super helpful when you have a child trying to sleep in a car seat, in a stroller, or on stadium bleachers.